In case of disease

 If your threating physician deems the use of a prohibited substance or a prohibited method necessary, your next steps depend on your testing pool status and in certain team sports the league you belong to.

-Athletes that are member of a testing pool or certain high German sports leagues need a Therapeutic Use Exemption (TUE) for the use of prohibited substances and methods, according to the World Anti-Doping Code (WADC).
+According to the World Anti-Doping Code (WADC), athletes need a Therapeutic Use Exemption (TUE) for the use of prohibited substances and methods.
 The procedure is regulated in the International Standard for Therapeutic Use Exemptions (ISTUE) for all athletes worldwide.
 In Germany, the “Standard für Medizinische Ausnahmegenehmigungen” of NADA Germany applies respectively.
-You can find all information regarding TUEs here.
+The timing of the application depends on your testing pool status.

-Athletes, who are not member of a testing pool or a league that is requiring a TUE, do not have to apply for a TUE proactively.
-Instead, they have to carry a medical certificate during competitions, issued by their treating medical specialist, and show it at doping controls.
-Further Information can be found here.
+Athletes, who are not member of a testing pool or a league that is requiring a TUE, do not have to apply for a TUE proactively if they use prohibited substances or prohibited methods and want to participate in competitions at national level in Germany.
+Instead, they must apply for a retroactive Therapeutic Use Exemption after a doping test in competition and upon request by NADA Germany.
+Further information can be found here: regulations for non-testing-pool athletes

 NADA testing pools